resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 **Exercise 1a**

 The windows command line doesn't work with the Linux operating system that Anna is using on the NeCTAR cloud.

+Microsoft are planning to change this, but for the time being Windows users have to follow an alternate path.

 So we are going to have take a short break for the Windows users to install CygWin (http://cygwin.com/install.html) - making sure to include the `openssh` package as part of the installation.